smaridev/melanoma_cnn_assignment/README.md

 ### Keras CNN

-The CNN built in Keras is able to achieve an overall accuracy of 78.8% on testing data not exposed to the CNN during training.
-This is actually good for such a simple CNN.
+The CNN built in Keras is able to achieve an overall accuracy of 92% and validation accuracy 82%.This is actually good for such a simple CNN.
 This model takes about 10 minutes (30 epochs).
 While this CNN is simple and straightforward to understand, it does not yield the same level of accuracy as a deeper CNN.

 - Adam optizmier (default parameters) [1]
 - Fully-connected